instabase/instabase-sdk-go/README.md

-# Instabase Apps SDK
+# Instabase SDK

-Use this SDK to access apps client provided by Instabase.
+Use this SDK to access Instabase applications.

 ## Configuration

-You can create config object from environment variables or supply config at runtime.
+You can create config object from environment variables or supply config object at runtime.

 ### Environment variable based config